The daVinci Pursuit

 November 12, 2023, 1 - 2 pm – Using the Written Word: Exploring Nature Through Writing and Poetry Town's Coles Pond Overlook at Crowes Pasture (a bit of a walk from parking area, but worth the views!)
 A joint program of the daVinci Pursuit and the Dennis Conservation...

 daVinci Art Science Roundtable

-Friday, February 10, 2023 1 to 2pm estdaVinci Art Science Roundtable - When Artists Get Involved in Research, Science Benefits daVinci Art Science Roundtable - In-Person Version Members of the daVinci Art Science Roundtable will be having a conversation about "Cogitation".
+Friday, May 12, 2023 1 to 2pm estdaVinci Art Science Roundtable - Cogitation daVinci Art Science Roundtable Members of the daVinci Art Science Roundtable will be having a conversation about "Cogitation".
 Join us for this free event on Friday, May 12, 2023 from 1pm to...

-Friday, January 13, 2023 1 to 2pm estdaVinci Art Science Roundtable - What Are The Different Types of Art Science Collaboration? daVinci Art Science Roundtable - On-Line Version Members of the daVinci Art Science Roundtable will be having a conversation about the book "Visual Thinking" by Temple...
+Friday, March 31, 2023 1 to 2pm estdaVinci Art Science Roundtable - What Are The Different Types of Art Science Collaboration? daVinci Art Science Roundtable - In-Person Version Members of the daVinci Art Science Roundtable will be having a conversation about the...

 Artist Scientist Collaboration

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.